rero/developer-resources/tests/cypress.md

 ### File organisation

-#### Base url
+#### Configuration

+The configuration of cypress is set in cypress.json file.
+The current settings are:
-The base url is stored in cypress.json file, as recommended in the [best practices](https://docs.cypress.io/guides/references/best-practices.html#Setting-a-global-baseUrl).
+* The base url, as recommended in the [best practices](https://docs.cypress.io/guides/references/best-practices.html#Setting-a-global-baseUrl)
+* The default command timeout
+* The response timeout (for API url)
+* The height and width of viewport (preview of the test)

 #### Custom commands

-In order to have re-usable code, some custom commands can be written here: **tests/e2e/cypress/cypress/support/commands.js**
+In order to have re-usable code, some custom commands are listed here: **tests/e2e/cypress/cypress/support**.
+They are sorted by type:
+* circulation.js
+* navigation.js
+* record.js
+* user.js
+* utils.js

+All these files must be declared in index.js to be able to use the commands in the project.
 For more informations, read the corresponding documentation [here](https://docs.cypress.io/api/cypress-api/custom-commands.html#Syntax).

 ### Selecting DOM elements